Tune

 “Cold Frosty Morning” (also “Cold and Frosty Morning” or simply “Frosty Morning”) is a traditional Appalachian old-time reel in A Dorian, played widely in both old-time circles and American Irish sessions.
 The version in common circulation is generally traced to Virginia fiddler Henry Reed (born c.
 1885, Monroe County, West Virginia; lived at Glen Lyn, Giles County, Virginia), whom Alan Jabbour recorded in the 1960s and whose repertoire Jabbour spread through the Hollow Rock String Band.
 A recurring origin story linking the tune to the 1746 Jacobite defeat at Culloden Moor traces to a single source (Hetzler’s Fakebook) and is not corroborated elsewhere.

 The title is shared by at least two unrelated tunes.
-West Virginia fiddler Melvin Wine of Braxton County played a distinct “Cold Frosty Morning” in A major and AEae cross-tuning, transcribed in the Milliner-Koken collection at p.
-122, while Henry Reed’s A-modal tune, this listing, appears in the same collection under its own name, “Frosty Morning.”
+West Virginia fiddler Melvin Wine of Braxton County played a distinct “Cold Frosty Morning” in A major and AEae cross-tuning, transcribed in the Milliner-Koken collection, while Henry Reed’s A-modal tune, this listing, appears in the same collection under its own name, “Frosty Morning.”
 This listing also appears as “Frosty Morning” in the Fiddler’s Fakebook.
 A third, wholly separate tune is the 18th-century Scots air in 3/4 found in James Oswald’s Caledonian Pocket Companion (vol. 4, 1760), itself descended from the song-air “At Past One a Clock, and a Cold Frosty Morning” printed by Playford in 1687.

 To save your practice list, login or create a free account.